-Whilst the Company does not have significant exposure to policyholder investment risk as the business is predominantly unit linked with limited guarantees, the Company will be impacted by a reduction in Charges should the underlying investments reduce in value.
+The Company does not have significant direct exposure to physical risks.
+Whilst it also does not have significant exposure to investment risk as the business is predominantly unit-linked with limited guarantees, the Company will be impacted by a reduction in charges should the underlying policyholder investments reduce in value.